DJ Wich: Career

 He has collaborated with Czech artists including Orion, Hugo Toxxx, Vladimir 518, LA4 and from the international Rasco, Rytmus, H16, Vec, and Nironic.

 Wich streams live shows on DJ Wich Live TV with other rappers, live recording, interviews and chat.

+In 2022, he was nominated for an Anděl Award for his rap music project together with Rest titled Tlak, but lost to 58G's City Park.

-DJ Wich created the soundtrack for the 2008 Czech movie Ulovit miliardáře.
+DJ Wich has created the soundtrack along with David Solar, Vojtaano and Jakub Děkan for the 2025 Czech movie Vyšehrad Dvje.